tarantool/node-tarantool-driver/README.md

 It's ok you can do whatever you need.
 I add log options for some technical information it can be help for you.
 If i don't answer i just miss email :( it's a lot emails from github so please write me to newbiecraft@gmail.com directly if i don't answer in one day.

 ## Changelog

-### 3.0.7

-Fix in header decoding to support latest Tarantool versions.
-Update to tests to support latest Tarantool versions.

 ### 3.0.6